 TO THE EDITOR

-We read the article titled “Review on radiological evolution of COVID-19 pneumonia using computed tomography” by Casartelli et al[1] with keen interest.
+We read the article titled “Review on radiological evolution of coronavirus disease 2019 (COVID-19) pneumonia using computed tomography” by Casartelli et al[1] with keen interest.
 A chest computed tomography (CT) scan can be a useful diagnostic tool in a high-prevalence or pandemic situation, especially with clinical correlation.
-Risk stratification and assessing the progression of disease are also effective uses of CT chest imaging in coronavirus disease 2019 (COVID-19) patients.
+Risk stratification and assessing the progression of disease are also effective uses of CT chest imaging in COVID-19 patients.
 Given the global spread of COVID-19 and the magnitude of both direct and indirect effects of the disease, a CT scan of the chest can help in long-term prognostication in patients who survive.

 Multiple studies have concluded that with disease progression, certain initial CT findings in COVID-19 can evolve with a specific pattern and regularity.
 COVID-19 pneumonia-related changes seen on CT chest imaging typically progress rapidly, plateau, and subsequently start to resolve thereafter.
 Changes in CT imaging vary widely from six to seventeen days but typically stabilize within the first two weeks of COVID-19 pneumonia.
 In the short term, some of the features seem to recur, with scans mostly showing consolidations and ground-glass opacities (GGO).
 Besides GGO, chest CT characteristics that indicate the reparation, including subpleural, linear opacities, and fibrotic changes, were also reported.
 A sign termed “fishing net on trees” has also been reported.
 Some reports have also mentioned interseptal thickening and fibrous streaks[1,2].
 Three weeks post-discharge, GGO and fibrous stripes have been seen, while after four weeks, mostly linear opacities remained.
 The “tinted” sign and bronchovascular bundle distortion have also been mentioned.
 The bronchovascular bundle distortion could possibly be a result of inflammatory destruction or subsegmental atelectasis.
 The latter two signs mentioned above may signify the gradual resolution of inflammation with re-expansion of alveoli based on previous reports.
 This review included reports with follow-up durations of up to four months[1].